LABSN/mnefun/doc/overview.rst

     Default is ('mag', 'grad', 'eeg').
-Can set to ('mag', 'grad', 'eeg', 'eog) to use EOG channel rejection criterion from autoreject module to reject trials on basis of EOG. reject_epochs_by_annot : bool
+Can set to ('mag', 'grad', 'eeg', 'eog) to use EOG channel rejection criterion from autoreject module to reject trials on basis of EOG. reject_epochs_by_annot : bool | str
-    If True, reject epochs by BAD annotations. pick_events_autoreject : callable | string | None Function for picking autoreject events, or the string "restrict" to limit events to those with an id in ``in_numbers``.
+    If True, reject epochs by BAD annotations.
+If str, will reject epochs by annotations that match the given regular expression ``str``. pick_events_autoreject : callable | string | None Function for picking autoreject events, or the string "restrict" to limit events to those with an id in ``in_numbers``.